AndreMikulec/plr/install.md

 ### Compiling from source and using R for Windows 4.3.0 and later

-PL/R that uses R for Windows 4.3.0 and later can no longer by compiled using Microsoft Visual Studio.
+PL/R that uses R for Windows 4.3.0 and later can no longer be compiled using Microsoft Visual Studio.
 One may read the following.

 Status: CLOSED WONTFIX